Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Its architecture is impressive, and you can usually see the interior of the building.
 Moreover, this is the first private opera and theater in Serbia.

-3. Meander Kalvarija, Zemun
+Kalvarija, Zemun

-Kalvarija is an urban neighbor of Zemun, with a rich history.
+Kalvarija is an urban neighbor of Zemun with a rich history.

-4. Walk Along the Danube River
+Walk Along the Danube River

-many swans drinking water at the river
+Swans drinking water at the river

-During the summer the whole river area is full of fun things to do.
+Walking next to the river is practically mandatory in Zamun, especially in the summer.
+During the summer, the whole Danube River area is full of fun things to do.

-5. Grab a Bite at Cafeteria Gardos
+Grab a Bite at Cafeteria Gardos

-This place also looks fantastic in photos (if you are Instagram fan), and it’s most magical during the winter.
+This place also looks fantastic in photos (if you are an Instagram fan), and it’s most magical during the winter.

-6. Soak in History at the White Bear Tavern
+Soak in History at the White Bear Tavern

 Apart from Belgrade Fortress, the “White Bear Tavern” is the oldest surviving building in the Belgrade area, dating to the mid-17th century.
 It was originally a “kafana,” or a type of community bistro.